jerryzhong08/react-mui-datagrid-test/README.md

 - Expand and shrink individual row groups; one-click expand and shrink all row groups.
 - Calculate column-based, cross-row statistics such as sum, average, count and distinct count, and show them inside Datagrid headers or at Datagrid bottom.
 - Data conversion in viewing mode, e.g. choose a currency from dropdown and see asset numbers change accordingly.
+- Pagination or virtualization for large number of rows.
 - Users can mark rows as mutable or not based on their application logics.
 - Add, delete and update rows with error checkings and confirmation popups.
 - Data editing based on user choices, e.g.